Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Preview

 \section{Preview}

 The purpose of this section is to provide a preview of the data-driven methods covered in this survey.
-They are organized by the derivation technique for their data-based system representation as illustrated in Figure~\ref{Fig.Overview}.
+They are organized by the derivation technique for their data-based system representation as given in Table~1.

-All representations are tailored for verifying system properties or for a controller synthesis by SDPs.
-Contrary, many surrogate models from system identification and machine learning are tailored to approximate the underlying system dynamics as precise as possible.
-However, this typically leads to complex and nonlinear models preventing a verification or controller design with guarantees and convex optimization.